Give us a call now for an immediate match with a local pro.

 When looking for an HVAC provider, choose one with technicians that have the proper training, licenses, and experience.
 In all states, HVAC contractors must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 Contractors must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled on a state-by-state basis.

-You should have your HVAC system inspected approximately twice a year.
-After completing their inspection, your technician will tell you what services are required.
-You should also have your system inspected if you start noticing issues such as unusual smells, leaks, or strange noises.
-If your system has ductwork, it should be inspected every few years.
+Normally, you should have your HVAC system inspected twice a year.
+After an inspection, your technician will tell you what services are required.
+You should also have your system inspected and serviced if you start to notice any issues, such as leaks, unusual smells, or strange noises.
+If you have ductwork in your home, it should be serviced every few years.

-You can save energy throughout the year by making it easier for your HVAC system to maintain your home's temperature.
-During all seasons, keep your thermostat as close to the outside temperature as possible, and avoid making drastic changes — adjust it only a few degrees at a time.
-You might also consider a smart thermostat.
+You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain your home's temperature.
+Always keep your thermostat as close to the outside temperature as possible, and try to adjust it only a few degrees at once.
+You might also consider getting a smart thermostat.

 Generally, whole-system HVAC installation or replacement takes one to three days.
-Installing or replacing a furnace or air conditioning unit can take as little as half a day or as much as two days.
-The exact amount of time will depend on factors like the size of your house, how easily accessible different parts of the system are, and whether your technician finds any problems.
+Installing or replacing a furnace or air conditioning unit takes anywhere from about half a day up to two days.
+The exact amount of time will depend on factors like how large your home is, how easily accessible different parts of the system are, and whether your technician discovers any problems.